BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **PARTICIPANTS**

 **GOOD**
- Thorin Oakenshield with Orcrist and Oakenshield; Kíli the Dwarf; Fíli the Dwarf; Balin the Dwarf; Dwalin the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Óin the Dwarf; Glóin the Dwarf; Legolas Greenleaf; Tauriel; 10 Mirkwood Rangers.
+ Thorin Oakenshield with Orcrist and Oakenshield; KÃ­li the Dwarf; FÃ­li the Dwarf; Balin the Dwarf; Dwalin the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Ã“in the Dwarf; GlÃ³in the Dwarf; Legolas Greenleaf; Tauriel; 10 Mirkwood Rangers.

 **EVIL**